LivePersonInc/knowledge-center-archive/_release/July 2021/week-of-july-12th.md

 ![](img/CB-8-RN-1.png)

 There are other ways to implement Dynamic Routing.
 However, in a Conversation Builder bot in particular, using the new Dynamic Routing interaction is now recommended, as it’s the simplest and easiest approach.
-Those integrations and related interactions to transfer the conversation to the skill and to the agent?
-You don’t need them anymore.
-All that JavaScript code manually added by you?
-It’s no longer necessary.
-You configure just the Dynamic Routing interaction, which does it all: It makes the call to get the next actions, and then it performs those actions.
+Bot builder no longer need the integrations and related interactions to transfer the conversation to the skill and to the agent or manually add JavaScript code.
+Simply configure  the Dynamic Routing interaction, which will create the call to get the next actions, and also perform those actions.

-## Redesigned Bots dashboard
-### Type: Enhancement [Conversation Builder Release 8.0.]

-This enhancement is available for all channels supported by the Conversational Cloud platform

-Available to all customers?: Y

-The Bots dashboard in Conversation Builder has been redesigned for improved performance and usability.
-You’ll find the new dashboard performs faster and makes it easier to quickly find and access the bot you ne

 ## Limit for downloading custom events has increased